Search by Keyword

 8 oz.
 Howard’s Creek Authentic Beer Cheese

-1 - teaspoon garlic salt (or to taste)
+1 - teaspoon Himalayan salt (or to taste)

 3 - Jumbo eggs or 4 regular eggs

-Bring salted water to a boil and slowly stir in grits.
-Cook according to directions (instant or not).
-Remove from heat and stir in butter, Howard’s Creek Authentic Beer Cheese and garlic salt.
+Put Himalayan salt into to boiling water and slowly stir in grits.
+Stir until blended and cook according to directions on the package.
+Remove from heat and stir in butter, Howard’s Creek Authentic Beer Cheese.
+Taste and adjust salt if necessary.

-Pour into a greased two quart casserole and bake at 325 degree oven for 45 minutes and then turn up to 350 degrees for an additional 45 minutes.
-Turn oven off and leave in the oven for 45 minutes.
+Bake at 325 degree oven for 45 minutes and then turn up to 350 degrees for an additional 45 minutes.
 They are done when a knife inserted comes out clean.
+(Turn oven off and leave in the oven up to 45 minutes if needed to firm up and brown any further if necessary).

 It’s About Being the Best!